 Members of ASPA commit themselves to support the Code of Ethics and may be sanctioned for their failure and refusal to uphold the Code.

 As part of its commitment to advance and implement the Code of Ethics, ASPA provides a review process with four elements:

 - Responding to inquiries from members about ethical standards and handling ethical dilemmas

 - Reviewing requests for help from members who have been penalized for upholding the Code and providing support to them

 - Recognizing members whose actions exemplify the code

-- Reviewing and seeking to resolve complaints about a member whose actions may not have met the standards of the Code of Ethics
+- Reviewing and seeking to resolve complaints about a member whose actions may have violated the Code of Ethics

-• The Ethics Committee will first examine whether the reported action could if substantiated be considered a violation of the code.
-If it is deemed not to be a violation or is based on incorrect information, the complaint will be dismissed with an explanation given to the complainant.
+- The Ethics and Standards Implementation Committee (Ethics Committee) will assess the complaint to determine whether the action is a violation of the code.
+If it is deemed not to be a violation, the complaint will be dismissed with explanations to the complainant.

-All aspects of the review process are intended to be a constructive process that helps members understand how the Code can be applied to specific situations.
-Issues identified in questions, requests for assistance, exemplary actions and complaints will be used in the educational activities of the Ethics Committee to help raise awareness of ethical challenges and expectations.
+This is intended to be a constructive process that helps members understand how the Code is applied to specific situations.
+Issues identified in complaints may be used—in generic terms—in the Ethics Committee's educational activities to help raise awareness of ethical challenges and expectations.

 ASPA Ethics Review Questions